 \subsection{System Architecture}

 The accelerator consists of five main components.
 A top-level controller implemented as a 12-state FSM manages layer execution and dataflow reconfiguration.
 The memory subsystem includes three separate SRAMs: 64 KB for weights, 32 KB for activations, and 4 KB for biases.
-This separation enables three concurrent memory accesses per cycle, achieving 3.2 GB/s aggregate bandwidth at 400 MHz.
+This separation enables three concurrent memory accesses per cycle, achieving an aggregate bandwidth of 3.2 GB/s at 400 MHz.

 The data dispatcher implements double buffering with 16-entry FIFOs, hiding the 8-cycle SRAM read latency.
-The computational core contains 64 Processing Engines (PEs) arranged in an 8×8 array, where each row shares input activations through a broadcast bus.
-The activation core implements four functions (bypass, ReLU, hardsigmoid, hardtanh) using comparators and bit shifters, requiring only 2 clock cycles per operation.
+The computational core contains 64 Processing Engines (PEs) arranged in an 8$\times$8 array, where each row shares input activations through a broadcast bus.
+The activation core implements four functions (bypass, ReLU, HardSigmoid, HardTanh) using comparators and bit shifters, requiring only 2 clock cycles per operation.